-- Abstract: maximum length of 150 words.
+- Abstract: if the manuscript is written in Spanish is not required an English abstract.
+If the manuscript is written in English is not required a Spanish abstract.
+The maximum length is 150 words.
 The abstract does not need to follow a structure.
-It should include (up to five) key words. - Description: it will have a maximum length of 1400 words (excluding abstracts, references and tables or figures), and no more than four illustrations (tables, graphics, or pictures).
+It should include (up to 5) key words. - Description: it will have a maximum length of 1400 words (excluding abstracts, references and tables or figures), and no more than four illustrations (tables, graphics, or pictures).
 Write a brief introduction pointing out the relevance of the subject and similar experiences already published.
 Then describe the observation or patient clinical condition, and finally write a discussion or comment. - References: the maximum number of citations will be 15, in accordance to the instructions provided above.